Food

 as many people seem to believe, regular testing followed by treatment

 when needed is not a reasonable alternative to prevention.
-Heartguard
+Heartgard

 Plus is a good combination of heartworm medications that also kill the

-some intestinal worms.
-By using this product, we eliminate the need for routine fecal examinations and
+By using this product, we eliminate the need for routine fecal

-separate worming medications.
-However, if your puppy has persistent
+examinations and separate worming medications.
+However, if your puppy

-diarrhea please bring in a small fecal sample to check for other
+has persistent diarrhea please bring in a small fecal sample to check

 Tapeworms

-If you see little short white rice-like worms (1/2 inch long or less), these are
+if you see little short white rice-like worms (1/2 inch long or less),

-probably tapeworm segments.
-When the segments dry they look like kernels
+these are probably tapeworm segments.
+When the segments dry they look

 cause no discomfort whatever.
 Non-prescription tapeworm medications